 The Family Man

-John Dickinson's great-grandfather was Walter Dickinson.
-He came to the colonies in the seventeenth century.
-Early on, Walter served time as an indentured servant, but did not waste time settling on a career when he was freed.
-Tobacco was the cash crop for several colonies in the 1600s.
-Great profits could be made from tobacco even with only a few acres.
-By planting and harvesting this crop Walter began a family that survived many generations.
+John Dickinson's great-grandfather, Walter Dickinson, came to the colonies as a poverty-stricken indentured servant in the seventeenth century.
+After he had completed his obligatory servitude he gained his freedom and settled on farming as a career.
+Tobacco was the cash crop in the 1600s.
+Profits could be made from tobacco even with only a few acres.
+By planting, harvesting, and shrewd investing Walter started a family heritage that survived for generations.

-John and Mary had five children, of whom two survived.
-Both girls were enjoyed by the parents.
-John's absences again were replaced with letters.
-The letters he sent to his daughters were filled with instructions and encouragement.
-John was keenly interested in their education.
-The oldest daughter, Sally, never married.
-She eventually inherited the estate in Kent County, Delaware where her father grew up.
-The younger daughter, Maria, married into a prominent family from Philadelphia, and her children inherited the Delaware property from their Aunt Sally upon her death.
+John and Polly had five children, only two of whom, Sally and Maria, survived.
+Letters to his daughters show John was keenly interested in their education, and were filled with instructions and encouragement.
+The oldest, Sally, never married, but eventually inherited their estate on the St. Jones in Kent County, Delaware.
+The younger daughter, Maria, married into a prominent Philadelphia family, and her children inherited the Delaware property from their Aunt Sally upon her death.

-John Dickinson lived a full life.
-His wealth and position afforded him many advantages, but he worked hard to make something of himself.
-He could not have accomplished anything without guidance from his family.
-It was the legacy of his ancestors, the influence of his parents, and his relationship with his wife and children that made John Dickinson a devoted family man.
+John Dickinson's wealth and position afforded advantages which led to success, but the legacy of his ancestors, the influence of his parents, and his relationship with his wife and children defined John Dickinson as a devoted family man.